kova9/DogBreeds/README.md

 # DogAPIFilter

 !!!
 Not finished !!!
-todo
+1.Favorite Page (Unfavorite) -remove from FavPage
-1.Favorite Page (Unfavorite)
+!!!
+Not finished !!!

 Filtering thedogapi breeds